Skip to main content

 Availability & Usage

 The great thing about Tooltips is that they fit a very wide range of use cases.
-Being a short-lived and contextual form of annotation that is triggered by the user, it will always be successful in capturing users' attention by highlighting specific features of your product.
+Being a short-lived and contextual form of annotation that the user triggers, it will always be successful in capturing users' attention by highlighting specific features of your product.

 The best part?
-Since your Tooltips are triggered by your users, you already have the first sign that they want to know more.
+Since your users trigger your Tooltips, you already have the first sign that they want to know more.
 Therefore, Tooltips can be instrumental in highlighting particular features and providing in-depth explanations without crowding your UI and overwhelming your users.

 • Onboarding new users